 Graduate Research Assistant in Detroit, Michigan

-Annisa is a doctoral student in Communication Studies and a Graduate Research Assistant for the Social Media and Relational Technology Labs (SMARTLabs) at Wayne State University.
-Her areas of interest lie at the intersection of social communication technologies, identity, culture, and interpersonal communication.
+Annisa is a doctoral candidate in Communication Studies and Graduate Research Assistant for the Social Media and Relational Technology Labs (SMARTLabs) at Wayne State University.
+Her areas of interest lie at the intersection of social communication technologies, identity from a personality perspective, and culture.

 Prior to enrolling in the PhD program in Fall 2015, Annisa had worked as a news reporter for Indonesia's oldest English daily, The Jakarta Post.
 She holds a Bachelor of Arts degree in Political Science and Southeast Asian Studies (2002) from the National University of Singapore (Singapore), a Master of Arts in International Relations and Diplomacy (2006) from Leiden University (The Netherlands), as well as a Master of Arts degree in Communication Studies (2015) from Wayne State University (USA).

 A Jakarta-native transplant in Detroit since 2013, Annisa considers herself an avid globetrotter, gourmand, and polyglot.